 The health of marine wildlife is a barometer of the health of the oceans, which sustain all life on this planet.
 Decline in the health of animals living in the oceans is an early warning system for issues that will ultimately affect human health and well-being.

-The Ocean Health and Marine Stress Program takes an integrated approach to marine wildlife health with an emphasis on understanding the impacts of human activities on marine species and habitats.
+The Wildlife and Ocean Health Program takes an integrated approach to marine wildlife health with an emphasis on understanding the impacts of human activities on marine species and habitats.
 Using innovative methods, we pioneered the field of health assessment for free-swimming large whales, including hormones, biotoxins, disease, genetics, and visual health metrics.

 We conduct cutting-edge research in marine endocrinology on whales, manatees, seals, and sea turtles, and our scientists are validating new approaches to measure hormones in novel sample types—including feces, baleen, and respiratory vapor (“blow”).
 Using our visual health assessment method we follow trends in the health of individual North Atlantic right whales and across the population over decades.